- 1-1/2 cups frozen cheese tortellini

 - 1 cup frozen chopped broccoli, thawed and drained

 - Cook tortellini according to package directions.
-Meanwhile, in a large saucepan, cook and stir the chicken, bacon, garlic and adobo seasoning over medium heat until chicken is no longer pink.
+Meanwhile, in a large saucepan, cook and stir the chicken, bacon and adobo seasoning over medium heat until chicken is no longer pink.
 Add onion and red pepper; cook and stir until tender.
+Add garlic; cook 1 minute longer.

 - Drain tortellini; add to chicken mixture.
 Stir in broccoli; heat through.
 Yield: 3 servings.